learn-co-curriculum/cssi-2.3-functions/Readme.md

 + **Code** - Put the code inside the function to be run when it is called
 + **Output** - A value that the function can return though it can be undefined

-Functions are the building block of any developer.
-They let you create little machines that you can use and re-use from other parts of your code.
+Functions are the building blocks of any developer.
+They let you create little machines that you can use and re-use in other parts of your code.
 This can make life a lot easier and save a ton of typing!